KZDKM/Hyprspace/README.md

 To build, have hyprland headers installed and under the repo directory do:
 ```
-meson setup ./builddir ./
-cd builddir
-meson compile
+make all
 ```
-Then use `hyprctl plugin load` followed by the absolute path to the `.so` file in builddir to load
+Then use `hyprctl plugin load` followed by the absolute path to the `.so` file to load

 ### Hyprpm
 ```